 Social finance investors should engage policymakers, pilot new innovations, and seek technical expertise to use best practices.
 With social finance gaining more support in the industry, it stands a great chance to generate both financial returns as well as having huge impacts on both social and environmental issues.

 I believe social finance will be a huge phenomenon in the future of finance.
-Development of secondary markets where social impact bonds and other impact investment products that can be traded by investors, and creating a market that is liquid would attract a wide range of investors and more capital.
+Development of secondary markets where social impact bonds and other impact investment products can be traded by investors, and creating a market that is liquid would attract a wide range of investors and more capital.

 Kenya is among 34 countries that have introduced banking reforms to expand sustainable lending, making emerging markets a major force in driving development and fighting climate change, according to the first comprehensive Global Progress Report of the Sustainable Banking Network, an IFC-supported organization of banking regulators and associations.

-The Kenya banking industry in March 2015 adopted the Sustainable Finance Initiative (SFI) Guiding Principles that guide the banks in balancing their business goals with the economy’s development priorities and socio-environmental concerns.
+The Kenya banking industry March 2015 adopted the Sustainable Finance Initiative (SFI) Guiding Principles that guide the banks in balancing their business goals with the economy’s development priorities and socio-environmental concerns.